sasadangelo/code4projects/_posts/2023-01-23-getting-started-with-html.md

 </ol>
     {% endhighlight %}

-An unordered list is created using the <ul> element and is used to display a list of items that do not need to be in a specific order.
-Each item in the list is represented by a <li> element and is typically displayed with bullet points.
+An unordered list is created using the &lt;ul&gt; element and is used to display a list of items that do not need to be in a specific order.
+Each item in the list is represented by a &lt;li&gt; element and is typically displayed with bullet points.

     {% highlight html %}
 <ul>